Ashland (Henry Clay estate): Later ownership

 Clay divided the Ashland estate among three sons.
 After his father's death, son James Brown Clay owned and occupied Ashland and a surrounding tract of about 325 acre.
 James Clay had the house razed in 1854, and rebuilding was completed by 1857.
 Local architect Thomas Lewinski designed the new structure, which used features of the original house: the footprint and foundation, floorplan, and massing, but Lewinski modernized the house stylistically.
 With many Italianate features, the resulting mansion is a mix of Federal architecture and Italianate details.
 Inside, James Clay employed Greek Revival features and decorated the home lavishly (see:Victorian decorative arts) with imported furnishings purchased in New York City.
 James Clay rebuilt the house and his family lived there until his death in 1864.
 His widow Susan Jacob Clay sold the estate in 1866.

 Kentucky University purchased Ashland and used it as part of its campus.
 University founder and regent John Bryan Bowman occupied the mansion.
 The Agricultural and Mechanical College (Kentucky A & M) sat on Clay's former farm.
 During the Kentucky University period, Regent John Bowman used part of the mansion to house and display the University Natural History Museum.

 Kentucky University split into what became Transylvania University and the University of Kentucky, and sold Ashland in 1882.

 Henry Clay's granddaughter Anne Clay McDowell and her husband Henry Clay McDowell purchased the estate (consisting of about 325 acre and outbuildings) and moved in with their children in 1883.
 They remodeled and modernized the house, updating it with gas lighting (later, electricity), indoor plumbing, and telephone service.
 Their eldest daughter Nannette McDowell Bullock continued to occupy Ashland until her death in 1948.
 She founded the Henry Clay Memorial Foundation, which purchased and preserved Ashland.
 The historic house museum opened to the public in 1950.

 Plantation name

 It is unclear whether Henry Clay named the plantation or retained a prior name, but he was referring to his estate as "Ashland" by 1809.
 The name derives from the ash forest that stood at the site.
 Clay and his family lived at Ashland from approximately 1806 until his death in 1852 (his widow Lucretia Clay moved out in 1854).
 His political career led Clay to spend most of the years between 1810 and 1829 in Washington, D.C.

-Several cities, the city of Ashland, Kentucky, in Boyd County, the city of Ashland, Missouri, in Boone County and the city of Ashland, Wisconsin, in Ashland County, were named in honor of the estate.
+Several cities, the city of Ashland, Kentucky, in Boyd County, the city of Ashland, Missouri, in Boone County, the city of Ashland, Oregon, the town of Ashland, Virginia and the city of Ashland, Wisconsin, in Ashland County, were named in honor of the estate.
 The borough of Ashland, Pennsylvania, in Schuylkill County, an anthracite coal mining town, was named in honor of the estate as well.